guguji666666/GJS-Sentinel-Tips/rawsyslog forwarder with MMA/readme.md

 cd /etc/rsyslog.d
 cat 95-omsagent.conf
 ```
+rsyslog daemon is configured to forward the syslogs to port 252256
 ![image](https://user-images.githubusercontent.com/96930989/213731369-625dd3c2-4721-41c2-99da-0ed776f931e0.png)

 By default, all configuration changes are automatically pushed to all agents.
 If you want to configure Syslog manually on each Linux agent, clear the Apply below configuration to my machines checkbox.